joeloftusdev/goLLum/README.md

 ## Usage
 To use Gollum, you need to have Go installed on your system.
-Once you have Go installed, you can install Gollum using the following command:
+Once you have Go installed, you can install Gollum using the following commands:

 1. Clone the project
 2. Create a text file in the project directory named `apikey.txt` and paste your [OpenAI API key](https://platform.openai.com/api-keys) into it.